visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  ListDomains()
   ListMaterials()

-return value : integer
-    The List functions do not return a value.

 **Description:**

-    The List functions: ListDomains, and List Materials prints a list of the domains and the materials for the active plots, which indicates which domains or materials are on and off.
+    ListMaterials prints a list of the materials for the active plots, which indicates which materials are on and off.
 The list functions are used mostly to print the results of restricting the SIL.

 **Example:**